 - Vehicle features and use.
 We’ve seen how the type of vehicle you drive might impact your insurance rates.
 But the amount you drive, and for what purpose you drive, also affect your premium.
 Commercial drivers, long-distance commuters, and perpetual twilight travelers beware: you might see higher rates come your way.
 If you use your personal vehicle as an Uber or Lyft, however, most major auto insurance companies have expanded their rideshare insurance options.

 - Historical factors.
 Many variables related to your financial history and driving record will, perhaps unsurprisingly, impact your insurance profile.
 Your credit score, driving record, and claims history (for both at-fault and comprehensive) are all important factors that insurers will analyze to determine your rates.
 Additionally, a high frequency of claims will lead insurers to believe that you are a high-risk driver, potentially raising your premiums for a couple of years.
 Lapses in car insurance coverage will also lead to higher rates, so make sure that you’re insured at all times—you could have been breaking the law by driving without insurance in the past.

 Glossary of some relevant insurance terms

 How much car insurance do you really need?
-Here’s our quick rundown of the kinds of things you’ll have to set coverage limits for when you get your free, customized quote list on Insurify.
+Here’s our quick rundown of the coverage types for which you’ll have to set limits when you get your free, customized quote list on Insurify.